-Breakout 1: Breakout 2:

-Lachlan Singe Dr Emily Haesler

-Prof KeryIn Carville Dot Weir
+Breakout 1: Lachlan Singe Prof Keryln Carville Breakout 2: Return to plenary room for summary of breakout sessions.
+1445 - 1515 AFTERNOON TEA Moorabool Rooms Exhibition Hall 1515 - 1615 Session 5 - INDUSTRY RELATED SESSION These topics will explore how the relationship with our industry partners can be symbiotic.
+A peer review abstract process will be conducted and the top 3 abstracts on new technologies will be presented in this session.
+In this session will explore: New technologies Conflict of interest: What is it and how do we manage it How do we grow Key Opinion Leaders (KOL)?
+How do we address medical waste?
+Industry topic CHAIR: Terry Swanson, Nurse Practitioner Wound Management, AWSA Board PANEL: Professor Dato' Dr Harikrishna Nair, President World Union Wound Healing Societies Judy Haviland, Director, Judy Haviland consulting INDUSTRY ABSTRACT: Coloplast Convatec

+Session 6 - PSYCHOLOGY OF WOUND HEALING AND CARE: The mind and body connection and how it influences today as well as tomorrow

+The mind and body connection and how it influences today as well as tomorrow.

+- Have you ever really thought about the science behind the mind and body connection and how so many things can influence this? - How does psychology affect the way we heal and influence those we care for? - Our words are so powerful, yet do we really consider how our words affect our patients journeys? - Do we consider our own personality types in communication and how do we engage with complex situations while remaining healthy ourselves?

+This session will explore the science and art of healing from a psychological perspective and its influence on wound healing not only for those in our care but for families and future generations from research to lived experience.

+CHAIR: Andrea Minnis, Nurse Practitioner Wound Management, AWSA Board

+Rene Brent, Certified Clinical Hypnotherapist and Instructor of Hypnotherapy, Orlando Florida

+John McKenna, Empowerment advocate and active inclusion advisor; lived experience with a disability and effect of communication

+Dr Nikki Frescos, Podiatrist, Austin Health and Northern Health, AWSA Board

+Dr Mick Vagg, Consultant in rehabilitation and pain medicine Jim Phillips, Psychologist, Kardina Health and Pain Matrix

+- Rene Brent - John McKenna

+- Dr Mick Vagg - Jim Phillips

 Return to plenary room for summary of breakout sessions.

-1445 - 1515 AFTERNOON TEA Moorabool Rooms

-1515 - 1615 Exhibition Hall

-1515 - 1615 Session 5 - INDUSTRY RELATED SESSION

-an be symbiotic.
-A peer review abstract process will be conducted and the

-top 3 abstracts on new technologies will be presented in this session.

-In this session will explore:

-New technologies Conflict of interest: What is it and how do we manage it

-Conflict of interest: What is it and how do we manage it How do we grow Key Opinion Leaders (KOL)?

-How do we address medical waste?

-Industry topic

-CHAIR: Terry Swanson, Nurse Practitioner Wound Management, AWSA Board

-PANEL: Professor Dato' Dr Harikrishna Nair, President World Union Wound Healing Societies Judy Haviland, Director, Judy Haviland consulting INDUSTRY ABSTRACT:

-• Coloplast

-Convatec

-1615 -1815 Session 6 - PSYCHOLOGY OF WOUND HEALING AND CARE: The mind and body connection and how it influences today as well as tomorrow The mind and body connection and how it influences today as well as ton norrow.
-How does psychology affect the way we heal and influence those Our words are so powerful, yet do we really consider how our w This session will explore the science and art of healing from a psychological perspective and its influence on wound healing not only for those in our care but for families and future generations from research to lived experience.
-CHAIR: Andrea Minnis, Nurse Practitioner Wound Management, AWSA Board PANEL: Rene Brent , Certified Clinical Hypnotherapist and Instructor of Hypnotherapy, Orlando Florida John McKenna, Empowerment advocate and active inclusion advisor; lived experience with a disability and effect of communi Dr Nikki Frescos, Podiatrist, Austin Health and Northern Health, AWSA Board Dr Mick Vagg, Consultant in rehabilitation and pain medicine Jim Phillips, Psychologist, Kardina Health and Pain Matrix ed experience with a disability and effect of communication Breakout 1: • Rene Brent • John McKenna Breakout 2: • Dr Mick Vagg • Jim Phillips Return to plenary room for summary of breakout sessions.
-1900 - 2100 AWSA SUNSET SOIREE Wharf Shed, Eastern Beach Road, Geelong Tickets available through registration - drinks will be available for purchase at bar
+AWSA SUNSET SOIREE

+Wharf Shed, Eastern Beach Road, Geelong

+Tickets available through registration - drinks will be available for purchase at bar